vsalbaba/vsalbaba/README.md

-### Hi there 👋, I'm Vojtech
+### Hi there 👋 I'm Vojtech.

-I'm a Husband, Father and Developer
+I'm a Husband, Father and Developer.

 <!--